 - Vampires in Night Watch are unaffected by sunlight.
 Same applies to garlic, religious symbols, and silver, but don't you dare offer them a shot of vodka, which has the same effect as holy water to vampires of lore.
 Yes, Russian vampires can't hold their liquor.

 - Downplayed in the Lee Nez novels.
 Thanks to the work of a Navajo medicine man Lee isn't technically a full vampire.
 He can handle the light with ease if he wears sunblock and sunglasses but it's not a death sentence if those are compromised.
 Averted with every other vampire; in fact the second and third books use the fact that vampires and vampire tissue combust when exposed to UV light as a plot point.

-- In Vampire Hunter D novels the effect that sunlight has on vampires is explained as some sort of magic tied to the planet Earth, rather than innate effect of the light.
-A vampire who travels to the orbit or beyond can bathe in the sunlight in the vacuum of space without any kind of ill effect, while on Earth they would be rendered comatose even deep underground and would burst to flame by slightest touch of sun's rays.
+- In the Vampire Hunter D novels the effect that sunlight has on vampires is explained as some sort of magic tied to the planet Earth, rather than an innate effect of the light.
+A vampire who travels to the orbit or beyond can bathe in the sunlight in the vacuum of space without any kind of ill effect, while on Earth they would be rendered comatose even deep underground and would burst to flame by the slightest touch of sun's rays.

 - Downplayed in The Saga of Darren Shan.
 Vampires can survive in the daylight for a few hours, but sunburn / sunstroke sets in quickly and prolonged exposure is fatal.
 Half-blood vampires are completely safe as a trade-off for not yet having their full strength and speed.